What is rabbit insurance?

 Is rabbit insurance worth it?

-With rabbits being such small members of the family, it might be tempting to forgo insuring them.
+With rabbits being such small members of the family, it might be more tempting to forgo insuring them in comparison to a dog or cat.
 But although they are small, they can be prone to all sorts of scuffles and scrapes.
 Buying rabbit insurance will give you the peace of mind that your bunny will get the care it needs if illness or injury occurs.

 A monthly rabbit insurance policy typically won’t set you back that much (compared to your routine costs of rabbit care and food!).
 But having insurance makes sure that, should Thumper need to see the vet, you won’t have to pay for the damage.